PaloAltoNetworks/autofocus-lenz/README.md

                         Filter out Benign/Grayware/Malware counts over this
                         number, default 10,000.
 Use "suspicious" and
                         "highly_suspicious" for pre-built malware filtering.
-                        Use 0 for no filtering.
+                        Use 0 for no filter.
   -l <number>, --limit <number>
                         Limit the number of analyzed samples, default 200.
+Use 0 for no limit.
   -r <function_name>, --run <function_name>
                         Function to run. [uniq_sessions, common_artifacts,
                         common_pieces, hash_scrape, http_scrape, dns_scrape,